BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 ### Prototyping
 To quickly create interactive apps based on trained machine learning models, [gradio](https://gradio.app/) and [streamlit](https://streamlit.io/) are among the most popular frameworks.
 While it is easy to prototype using these frameworks, more complex applications are better built with a more complete stack.
+[Figma](https://www.figma.com/) is currently the best tool I could find to design an app / website.

 ### Frontend
 On the frontend, [NextJS](https://nextjs.org/) is one of the most popular frameworks.
 It builds on top of the [React](https://react.dev/) framework and provides additional functionalities and optimizations.